-- 2. Take-home midterm exam: 35%: Exam questions covering the lectures and readings for the first six weeks will passed out on 7 February.
-Students will be required to answer 4 questions in approximately 1600 words.
+2. Take-home midterm exam: 35%: Exam questions covering the lectures and readings for the first six weeks will passed out after the lecture on February 7.
 Exams responses are to be double-spaced, in 12-point font and submitted via the plagiarism detection engine VERIGUIDE and use any coherent academic style for citations.
 Hard copies are to be turned in to the department office.
-The due date is Friday February 24 at 12 noon. - 3.
-Final exam: 40%: Exam questions covering the lectures and readings for the last six weeks will passed out on the last day of class, April 18.
-Students will be required to answer 5 questions in approximately 2000 words.
+The due date is Friday February 24 at 12 noon.

+3. Final exam: 40%: Exam questions covering the lectures and readings for the last six weeks will passed out on the last day of class, April 18.
 Exams responses are to be double-spaced, in 12-point font and submitted via the plagiarism detection engine VERIGUIDE and use any coherent academic style for citations.
 Hard copies are to be turned in to the department office.
 The due date is Thursday 4 May at 12 noon.